 You could begin by searching one insurance company at a time, or you could contact a local agent in the Trusted Choice network.
 An independent agent works for you, not for an insurance company, and can compare many policies from several different carriers until you find the right one for you.

 A member agent knows your unique risks and circumstances and can advocate for you if you need to make a claim after a storm or other catastrophe.
-Contact a local agent today to start comparing Pennsylvania hurricane insurance quotes and to find a policy that will give you peace of mind.
+Contact a local independent agent today to start comparing Pennsylvania hurricane insurance quotes and to find a policy that will give you peace of mind.